NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 -  Bundle-adjustment for multiple images is crucial, to eliminate camera errors which will result in ``sfs`` converging to a local minimum.
-   This is described in :numref:`sfs-lola`.
+   This is described in :numref:`sfs-lola-comparison`.

 - More images with more diverse illumination conditions result in more accurate terrain.
 Ideally there should be at least 3 images, with the